-Work out GST on sales and income Box Action Completed ✓ 5 Add up all sales and income that form part of your taxable activity plus any zero-rated supplies.
+Work out GST on sales and income Box Action Completed √ 5 Add up all sales and income that form part of your taxable activity plus any zero-rated supplies.
 This includes the GST amount of the sales and income.
 Enter this figure in Box 5 on the return.
 6 Separate out the amount of zero-rated supplies.
 (You're most likely to have zero-rated supplies if you're an exporter.)
-If you don't have any zero-rated supplies go to the next step.
+If you do not have any zero-rated supplies go to the next step.
 Enter the total amount of zero-rated supplies in Box 6 on the return.
-9 Use your calculation sheet (see page 19) to work out the amount you need to enter if you're making adjustments (see page 25).
+9 Use your calculation sheet to work out the amount you need to enter if you're making adjustments.
 If you're not making any adjustments go to the next step.
 Enter any adjustments in Box 9 of the return.

-Wor Work out GST on purchases and expenses Box Action Completed ✓ 11 Total all purchases and expenses (including GST).
+Work out GST on purchases and expenses Box Action Completed √ 11 Total all purchases and expenses (including GST).
 You'll find this information in your cashbook or spreadsheet.
 Make sure you have tax invoices for your expenses.
 Enter this figure in Box 11 of the return.
-13 Use your calculation sheet (see page 19) to work out the amount you need to return if you're making any adjustments (see page 25).
+Use your calculation sheet to work out the amount you need to return if you're making any adjustments.
 If you're not making any adjustments go to the next step.
 Enter any credit adjustments in Box 13 of the return.

-Wor Work out if you have a GST refund or GST payment 15 Work out the difference between Boxes 10 and 14 on the return to see if you have a GST refund or GST to pay.
-Enter this figure in Box 15 of the return.
+Wor Work out if you have a GST refund or GST payment 15 Work out the difference between Boxes 10 and 14 on the return to see if you have a GST refund or GST to pay Enter this figure in Box 15 of the return.
 If Box 14 is bigger than Box 10 the difference is your GST refund.
 Refund If Box 10 is bigger than Box 14 the difference is your GST to pay.
 Payment If the amounts in Boxes 10 and 14 are the same, you have a nil GST return.
-You don't need to make a payment and you won't receive a refund for this taxable period.
+You do not need to make a payment and you will not receive a refund for this taxable period.
 Remember, you must still file the GST return by the due date.
 Nil balance Read and sign the declaration.